Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: The Concentration Bound

 \subsection{First intermediate FPP process}

-First consider the following process.
-Put a $\theta$ particle on each node of $\mathbb{Z}^2$.
-Initially all the particles in this process, regardless of their neighborhood configuration, are labeled as stable, except for the particles located in a $w$-neighborhood centered at the origin, which are labeled as p-stable.
+First consider the following auxiliary process.
+Put a $\theta$ particle on each node of $\mathbb{Z}^2$. we partition $\mathbb{Z}^2$ into $w$-neighborhoods starting from the $w$-neighborhood centered at the origin and consider the re-normalized lattice $Z'$ where each node of $Z'$ corresponds to a $w$-neighborhood of the partition.
+We assume that each node of $Z'$ is connected to its horizontal, vertical, and diagonal neighbors.
+Initially all the particles on $\mathbb{Z}^2$ in this process, regardless of their neighborhood configuration, are labeled as stable, except for the particles located in the $w$-neighborhood centered at the origin, which are labeled as p-stable.
 Each particle is assigned a single flipping time $t_i$, that is the same (single) flipping time of the particle in our modified process.
-Once a particle $v_i$ flips, it is labeled as stable permanently, and all the $\theta$-particles in the $w$-neighborhoods that are horizontally, vertically, or diagonally adjacent to the $w$-neighborhood where the flip has occurred, are labeled as p-stable.
+Once a particle $v_i$ flips, it is labeled as stable permanently, and all the $\theta$-particles in the $w$-neighborhoods that are horizontally, vertically, or diagonally adjacent to the $w$-neighborhood where the flip has occurred, i.e., all the $\theta$-particles on the neighboring $w$-neighborhoods in $Z'$, are labeled as p-stable.
 We then define a path as a sequence of $v_i$'s such that the particles located on them can flip in this order.
 By coupling, it should be clear that if there is a self-avoiding path with its first node located in a block centered at the origin with at least a given number of steps and at most a given passage time in our modified process, then there is such a path also in the process that we have just described.
 Next, we perform an additional coupling of this process (and hence of our modified process) with a $d$-dimensional FPP process.